rmrastro/docs/README.md

 You can then treat the docs/proposals/KeckWP_2018 directory as you would any other git repository.
 The status of the main repository should also track changes in the submodule.
-I'll try to keep track of any complications to that here.
+I'll update this with details of any complications I run into.

 ### Removing the submodule